 Cultural Anthropology (SO 309) is an introductory anthropology course taught from a Christian perspective.
 The focus of the course is to understand and appreciate more deeply those in other cultures as well as more readily adjust and labour effectively among them.
-The practical component of this course is the introduction to and the completion of an ethnography, which will be conducted in a social situation within the surrounding community.
-Prerequisite: Introduction to Sociology.
+The practical component of the course is the successful completion of the Ethnography, which will be conducted in a social situation within the surrounding community.
+Pre-requisite: Introduction to Sociology.